 Dr. Short has significant scientific and technological expertise, and the compensation committee considered his technical, scientific and management skills, his level of responsibility and expected contributions to intellectual property and product development.
-Accordingly, in May, 2015, the compensation committee increased Dr. Short's salary from \$330,300 to \$350,160 an increase of \$19,900, or 6%, over fiscal 2014.
-With this increase, Dr. Short's base salary also exceeded the 75th percentile of our Peer Group from the Compensation Assessment on an annualized basis.
+In light of these considerations and the other factors described above, in June 2017, the compensation committee increased Dr. Short's base salary from \$371,125 to \$393,393, an increase of approximately \$22,000, or 6%, over fiscal 2016.
+With this increase, Dr. Short's base salary also placed him within the upper quartile of our Peer Group from the Adjusted Compensation Assessment on an annualized basis, which the compensation committee believed was appropriate given his long tenure with us and contributions to our business.

 Mr. Nance has significant public company experience, and the compensation committee considered his technical and strategic skills, his level of responsibility and expected contributions to our further success.
-Accordingly, in accordance with his appointment as CFO on a part-time basis, the compensation committee approved a salary of \$70,787 for Mr. Nance based on an annual salary of \$354,000 adjusted to reflect Mr. Nance's actual part-time status, which approximates the 75th percentile of our Peer Group from the Compensation Assessment on an annualized basis.
+In fiscal 2017, Mr. Nance's responsibilities and time commitment to the Company increased significantly.
+Accordingly, in accordance with his appointment as CFO on a part-time basis, the compensation committee approved a base salary of \$159,120 for Mr. Nance based on an annual salary of \$397,800 adjusted to reflect Mr. Nance's actual part-time status, which also placed him within the upper quartile of our Peer Group from the Adjusted Compensation Assessment on an annualized basis, which the compensation committee believed was appropriate given his long tenure with us and contributions to our business.